 Body weight equipment is any strength training equipment that uses your own body weight as its resistance.
 Abdominal sit up units, back hyperextensions, knee raise / dip stations (VKR), push up handles, pull up bars and several other pieces of equipment are all body weight pieces.
 Some body weight units employ cables that you use to pull your body along a rail system.
 With this system, the higher the degree of incline that you position your seat, the greater the resistance and, hence, the more difficult the exercise.
 The most that you can offset your body weight with such a machine is about 70 per cent so, if you are needing heavier weight than that for your strength training goals, this is not the best system for you.
 Another form of body weight exercise is suspension training.
 This puts your body in various positions while your hands or feet are in straps and you go through different exercise movements.
 With suspension training, your body placement delineates the degree of difficulty.

 Body weight equipment is generally simple to use and not very space consuming.
 It is also affordable, but you may need to get more than one type of body weight piece to properly hit all of your body since each piece is often designed for specific muscle groups, (sit-up boards for abdominals, chin up bars for back and biceps, push up handles for chest and triceps).
 One of our personal favorites is the TRX Home Gym which as everything you need to get you started in body weight training.
+The Total Gym XLS – Universal Home Gym which is endorsed by none other than Chuck Norris is a must have for your home gym.

 Since there is no, or very little, resistance, body weight equipment relies upon the use of greater repetitions or much slower movement to get the required results.
 Other types of body weight equipment that have added resistance are dumbbells, kettle bells, medicine balls, slam balls, wall balls, fitness ropes, body bars and plyometric boxes.